MaastrichtU-IDS/get-started-with-docker/README.md

 3. Create the folder with the right permissions before starting the containers:

-You can create the folder you will use to store JupyterLab data, and define the right permissions, before running the JupyterLab container:
+You need to create the folder you will use to store JupyterLab data, and define the right permissions, before running the JupyterLab container:

 ```shell
 sudo mkdir -p data/jupyterlab